- Gallery Text

 H. Wade White, "Recent Accessions: A Drip Painting by Jackson Pollock", Fogg Art Museum Newsletter, Fogg Art Museum (Cambridge, MA, April 1966), vol. III, no. 4, ill. p.

-Paintings, Drawings, and Sculpture from the Fogg Art Museum, Harvard University, exh. cat., Yale University Art Gallery (New Haven, CT, 1967)
+Paintings, Drawings, and Sculpture from the Fogg Art Museum, Harvard University, exh. cat., Yale University Art Gallery (New Haven, 1967)

 Kenyon Castle Bolton, III, Peter G. Huenink, Earl A. Powell III, Harry Z. Rand, and Nanette C. Sexton, American Art at Harvard, exh. cat., Fogg Art Museum (Cambridge, MA, 1972), cat.
 157, ill.